akhil173/Billing_software_tkinter/README.md

 # Billing_software_tkinter

 ## Table of Contents
--About Tkinter
+- About Tkinter
--About MySQL
+- About MySQL
--Required Libraries
+- Required Libraries
--Screenshots
+- Screenshots

 ## About Tkinter